Here’s how one listener put it after a Chris Leggett & the Copper Line set at the Broadberry: “Your sound encapsulates Virginia.”

 Recorded in Richmond at the Ward with production by Andrew Carper (Palm Palm, the Southern Belles) and engineering by Zach Fichter (Turkuaz, Chicano Batman), From the Idle Mind is a journey in and of itself — into a drunken haze (“Whiskey Breath”), through the heartbreak and resulting songwriting sprint Leggett experienced during the pandemic (“Eight Weeks”), and out into a wide-open, hopeful future (“Extra Blue”).

 Things are similarly looking up for Chris Leggett & the Copper Line.
 Since playing his first gig at Alley Katz when he was just 14, Leggett and his bandmates have progressed to stages like that of the RiverRock festival on Brown’s Island and the Beacon Theatre in Hopewell.
-They’ve supported the likes of Neal Francis, Cris Jacobs, the Steeldrivers, and the Wood Brothers, though you’re as likely to find them playing to loyal crowds of their own at the Broadberry and the Camel.
+They’ve supported the likes of Sierra Ferrell, Neal Francis, Cris Jacobs, and the Steeldrivers, though you’re as likely to find them playing to loyal crowds of their own at the Broadberry and the Camel.
 “I’ve been in Richmond for so long,” Leggett says, “and now I’m finally breaking into the scene a little bit.”